 And then she was gone too soon for him to come up with something to delay the inevitable farewell.
 He stood there a minute longer, staring at the closed paneled door and berating his dull-witted parting response.
 Or lack thereof.

 “Let’s go home, Jim,” he told his uncle’s driver after getting back into the car.
 “But add this place to your mental address book, please.”

 That was just a precaution.
 She said she worked for his uncle, which was great because he could easily find her in the office on Monday.

 Just to check on her well-being, he told himself.

 If you enjoyed this sample, please support the author by purchasing your free copy from January 31 to February 4 and leaving a review.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Elaine CristinaWrite a Review